m-uceda/LTP/README.md

     python3 main.py
     ```

 2. **Evaluation metrics** are available in the final_results.txt file once the script executed.
 Additionally, several confusion matrices generated, and can be found in the folder under the name ```'confusion matrices'```.
-After running the code we organized the results obtained in the ```'baseline'``` folder and the ```'final results'``` folder (where results for both the standard and the weighted models can be found).
+After running the code we organized the results obtained in the ```'baseline results'``` folder and the ```'final results'``` folder (where results for both the standard and the weighted models can be found).

 ## Code
 Almost all code is implemeneted in the ```src``` directory.
 The directory contains a file named ```utils.py``` with all the necessary functions for the task: